pcre2grep(1) — Linux manual page

 option is set, the PCRE2 library is called in "multiline"

-of a line and continue on one or more subsequent lines.
+the initial line and onto one or more subsequent lines.

 Patterns used with -M may usefully contain literal newline